OfirMarom/NostalgicNecro/Deepseek-Mono-Red-Aggro-Inferno-Fury.md

 2. Soulstone Sanctuary, Land: {T}: Add {C}. {4}: This land becomes a 3/3 creature with vigilance and all creature types.
 It’s still a land.

 3. Rockface Village, Land: {T}: Add {1}. {T}: Add {R}.
 Spend this mana only to cast a creature spell. {R}, {T}: Target Lizard, Mouse, Otter, or Raccoon you control gets +1/+0 and gains haste until end of turn.
 Activate only as a sorcery.

+CONVENTIONS:
+Each card starts with its card name, then its mana cost, then its type, then its power/toughness (if it is a creature), then its card description.
+For example, Screaming Nemasis looks as follows:
+Screaming Nemesis{2}{R}, Creature — Spirit, 3/3: Haste.
+Whenever this creature is dealt damage, it deals that much damage to any other target.
+If a player is dealt damage this way, they can’t gain life for the rest of the game.
+So, it is 2 colorless and a red mana to cast.
+It is of type Creature — Spirit and it has power and toughness 3/3.
+The stuff after the colon then is the card decription.
+Of course, if it is not a creature then it has no power/toughness.
+If it is a land then it has no mana cost.

 MECHANICS